vdikun/GGJ2013/README.md

 GGJ2013

 Dr. Denzel "The Bull" Dozer is short on time and big on action.
-Help him perform rapid fire heart surgery while avoiding obstacles and being awesome!
+Help him perform rapid-fire heart surgery while avoiding obstacles and being awesome!
+But don't forget to keep the heart pumping...

 A game by:
 Scott Inglis,